starius/ScPrime/doc/api/index.html.md

 **checkforipviolation** | boolean
 Enables or disables the check for hosts using the same ip subnets within the hostdb.
-It's turned on by default and causes Sia to not form contracts with hosts from the same subnet and if such contracts already exist, it will deactivate the contract which has occupied that subnet for the shorter time.
+It's turned on by default and causes ScPrime to not form contracts with hosts from the same subnet and if such contracts already exist, it will deactivate the contract which has occupied that subnet for the shorter time.